Explore

 Visitor Tips:

 Maximum 6 people per site.
 Check in from 1pm.
 Check out by 12pm.
 No bins are provided: take all rubbish away for recycling or disposal.
 No drinking water is available: bring enough for drinking, cooking and extinguishing your campfire.
 Watch out for prickly plants, ants and snakes.
-Do not camp, rest or park directly under trees with large overhanging branches.
+Do not camp, rest or park directly under trees with overhanging branches.
 It is prohibited to enter or disturb the frog ponds, but you can fish, swim and paddle at nearby Crusoe Reservoir.

 How to get there